dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.4.0
+- Change: To use the fixer.io service users must now provide an API key.
+This is now possible.
+- Change: The fixer.io service is accessed at most once per hour.
+- Improve: Can now enable multiple exchange rates providers simultaneously.
+- Change: Simplified hooks for adding exchange rates manually.
+See https://gist.github.com/alex-georgiou/492196184f206002c864225180ca8fbb
+- Improve: When an exchange rates provider is disabled, its data remains on the DB, while any data that comes from enabled providers is kept updated.
+- Improve: Exchange rates admin page now displays data counts to aid debugging.

 = 3.3.6
 - Fix: Prevent SQL error on failed transactions "BIGINT UNSIGNED value is out of range".